engseclabs/ssp-rag-kb/README.md

 ## More Information

-Read the full blog post at [link] or visit [FedRAMP Labs](https://fedramplabs.com) for more examples of FedRAMP-compliant cloud implementations.
+Read the full blog post at [link] or visit [EngSec Labs](https://engseclabs.com) for more examples of FedRAMP-compliant cloud implementations.